dioris-moreno/opensips-mi-client/README.md

 ```

 Note that the statistics are returned without the group name.
 This functionality is implemented in opensips-mi-client by default
-to make more clean and easier to manipulate the statistics values.
-If you want to get the original names returned by OpenSIPS you
+to make easier to manipulate the statistics values.
+If you want to get the original names returned by OpenSIPS, you can pass
-can pass the keepGroupName option to getStatistics as follows:
+the keepGroupName option to getStatistics as follows:

 ```typescript
 const options = { keepGroupName: true };